tinyvision-ai-inc/pico-ice/Docs/programming_the_fpga.md

 This error might occur when a communication error occurs.

-- On Windows operating system, the device needs to be declared with [Zadig](https://zadig.akeo.ie/).
+- On Windows operating system, the device needs to be declared with [Zadig](https://zadig.akeo.ie/) as described [here](https://github.com/pbatard/libwdi/wiki/Zadig#basic-usage).
+  Make sure to select the pico-ice device on the list rather than any other to avoid erasing your system's USB drivers.

 - On Linux operating system, it might need to be allowed with an udev rule, or `dfu-util` might need to be run as super user.